GoogleChrome/developer.chrome.com/site/en/docs/apps/app_codelab_alarms/index.md

 This will output an object such as
 `{name: "remindme", periodInMinutes: 0.1, scheduledTime: 1397587981166.858}` as seen below:

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/1tnuWJK9u6U79P9gNsri.png", alt="Use getAll() to inspect running alarms.", height="208", width="800" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/1tnuWJK9u6U79P9gNsri.png", alt="Use getAll() to inspect running alarms.", height="208", width="800" %}

 ### Get ready for the next section {: #next-section }